 Building and keeping a strong community is not a one-time project.
 And it’s now even harder in times of the COVID-19 crisis.
 But technology like social media, chats, and coworking apps can help you improve engagement in your coworking community.
 Check the post to find more.

 And although it’s extremely challenging now, when the majority (or all) of your community is working from home, it’s not yet impossible.
 You just need the right tools and the proper approach.

 In this post, we’ll focus on how technology can help you with 2 main aspects of online community engagement:

-But before we jump into specific tools and platforms, let’s take a look at the 3 most important engagement aspects you’ll want to cover when building a coworking community:
+But before we jump into specific tools and platforms, let’s take a look at the 3 most important engagement aspects you’ll want to cover:

-To identify the best suggestions for a technology that can help with the above, we had to better understand those 3 aspects (we call them engagement mechanisms).
+To identify the best suggestions for a technology that can help with the above, we have to better understand those 3 aspects (let’s call them engagement mechanisms).

 Long-story-short, we ended up with 3 “types” of online communities that developed the most important engagement aspects for coworking communities.

 We outlined 2 important notes as a conclusion from our research:

 To successfully engage your coworking community, you’ll need to use multiple tools.